• Skip to primary navigation

 Photo by Joshua Oluwagbemiga on Unsplash

-With Google Assistant easily available on Android and iOS devices, you’re never more than a button away from access.
+With Google Assistant readily available on Android and iOS devices, you’re never more than a button away from access.
 This is especially useful for tablets.
-This way, you can continue using your phone while still being productive and multi-tasking.
+As a result, you can continue using your phone while being productive and multitasking.

-All you have to do is buy a folio case for your tablet (which can be as little as $5) and put it in a resting position.
-From there, you can just press the power button to wake your device and ask Google Assistant to perform a range of functions.
+You have to buy a folio case for your tablet (which can be as little as $5) and put it in a resting position.
+From there, you can press the power button to wake your device and ask Google Assistant to perform various functions.

 In addition, if you have a compatible tablet, you can also set up your smart devices, smart security devices, and more and use it as the master controller for your home.